 Target groups

-The data collected during the DARIAH Competence Centre will be useful primarily to the members of the DARIAH community.
-In addition, we believe that the wider audience having strong interests in exploiting A&H data can benefits in using these data.
+The data collected within the DARIAH Competence Centre will be useful primarily to the members of the DARIAH community.
+In addition, it is believed that the wider audience having strong interests in exploiting A&H data can benefit in using these data.
 For example, the data can be used in education (e.g. digital books, newspapers, other educational materials), museums (e.g. presenting their exhibits in digital format or long-term archiving of digital copies of their entire collections), libraries, or archives.

 Scientific Impact